loxxous/rans-tricks/README.md

 # rans-tricks
-This repo contains a few branchless modifications to a traditional rans coder, as a result it's performance is within a few percent of FSE whilst supporting adaptive probabilities and using no platform specific intrinsics or assembly.
+This repo contains a few branchless modifications to a traditional rans coder, as a result it's performance is comparable to FSE whilst supporting adaptive probabilities and using no platform specific intrinsics or assembly.
 All of this is public domain, do whatever you want with it.

 A small benchmark on enwik8, Ryzen 1700 @ 3.7ghz: